kaichaosun/blog/content/post/kubernetes-basics.md

 title: Kubernetes basics
 ---

-## Background & why k8s
+## Background & why kubernetes

 ### Micro services
+Usually we build a single "monolith" application at first time.
+As the business grows, the app becomes "heavy" and hard to maintain:

+* Improved cost to communicate within different teams;
+* Long enough time to finish the CI pipeline(run the test cases, packages, deployment);
+* Hard to scale;
+* ...

+So we need to make big application to be small different services depends on a few principles, that's micro services.
+But it's not the silver bullet.
+Since there is never such thing in software development.
+With more and more micro services:

+* Take lots of cost to host all the services;
+* Don't have a standard way to implement the CI/CD;

 ### Container

-Container has become poplular in recent years.
+Now docker and other container technology comes into our vision.
+Container has become popular in recent years.
 There are a few container standard, like Docker, [rkt](https://coreos.com/rkt/).
 The advantages by using container technology:

 * Clean and consistent execution environment across local, staging and production.
 * Resource isolation between apps.
-* Born for mircroservices application design pattern.
+* Born for micro services application design pattern.

+Now we have solved the above questions by leveraging docker.
+What other problems we got?

+* Too many pipelines for each container app;
+* Containerized app in same VM don't work as well as expected;
+* Costs still not reduced

 ### Cluster